 - Relationship with government

 The Stryker UK entities are committed to build a strong and constructive relationship with HMRC through an open dialogue on issues of significance and to disclose relevant information to HMRC.

 - Attitude towards tax planning

 The Stryker UK entities engage in operational tax planning to support the business and reflects economic and commercial activity.
 We adhere to relevant tax law and we seek to minimize the risk of uncertainty or disputes.
 We conduct transactions between group companies on an arm’s-length basis and in accordance with current OECD principles.

 The Stryker UK entities manage and controls its tax risks in a proactive manner.
 The global tax team operates in partnership with the UK business to identify, mitigate tax risks and seek appropriate advice from relevant professional firms.
 The group stay aware of changes in tax law as they affect the UK by getting support from in house tax expertise and/or third party advisors.

 The UK tax strategy plus any potential risks are reviewed regularly by the board.
 The operation of the strategy is managed by the Senior Accounting Officer for each entity, the global tax department, internal audit and our external advisors.

 - Further information

-Stryker regards this publication as complying with our duty under para 16 Schedule 19 Finance Act 16.
-This publication applies to the financial year ending 31 December 2018 and we will review and update annually
+Stryker regards this publication as complying with our duty under paragraph 22 (2) of Schedule 19 UK Finance Act 2016.
+This publication applies to the following legal entities: Stryker UK Limited, Stanmore Implants Worldwide Limited, Imorphics Limited, HeartSine Technologies Limited, Physio-Control UK Sales Limited, Entellus Medical Europe Limited, K2M UK Limited, Wright Medical UK Limited and Tornier UK Limited for the financial year ending 31 December 2020.
+We will review and update annually.